simpleshue/misc/docs/running/training_plan_design.md

 * heart rate during warmup

 Overally, I would put one's self assessed recovery more than the training plan.
 Adjustment should be made if your body tells you to rest!

+{: .note }
+[Research](https://www.mcmillanrunning.com/the-most-important-training-lesson/) found that the musculoskeletal system (the muscles, tendons, ligaments, bones, and fascia) adapts much more slowly (25–50% slower than cardiovascular, neurological, and mental systems).

 ### Active recovery